 The sinusoid generator is a subsystem which outputs a complex signal of increasing frequency.
 For every frequency, the signal persists at that frequency for a given hold time.
 The subsystem has two outputs:

-A scalar f which is the current frequency
+f which is the current frequency

 The behavior of the subsystem is parameterized by its mask dialog parameters.
 For example, for the given values below: